elucas0/elucas0/README.md

 # Elouann Lucas
-🏫 Student in computer science at the **Vannes Institute of Technology**
+🏫 Student in geoinformatics at the **Paris Lodron Universität Salzburg**

-🏢 Part-time apprentice at **CGI France**, located in Larmor-Plage, Britanny

-🌐 Passionate about web development, AI, computer graphics, and more...
+🌐 Passionate about applications development, AI, computer graphics, and more...

 ### Contact me :